adamjgrant/Amadeus/README.md

 ## Why replace BEM?

 [BEM](https://en.bem.info/method/) is a good naming strategy for a younger world of web development.
-In this world, CSS preprocessors were not nearly as powerful or widely implemented and JavaScript libraries were not as component-more-smarterer as they are today.
+In this world, CSS preprocessors were not nearly as powerful or widely implemented and JavaScript libraries were not as component-sophisticated as they are today.

 This is not just about CSS classes, but CSS selectors in general.
 It is designed for use with robust backend frameworks and DOM-building JavaScript libraries like **React**